kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 kubectl create -f skydns-svc.yaml
 ```

-Check with `kubectl get pods` that 3/3 containers of the pods are eventually up and running.
+Check with `kubectl get pods --namespace=kube-system` that 3/3 containers of the pods are eventually up and running.
+Note that the kube-dns pods run in the `kube-system` namespace, not in  `default`.

 To check that the new DNS service in the cluster works, we start a busybox pod and use that to do a DNS lookup.
 First create the `busybox.yaml` pod spec: